meddle0x53/reacto/README.md

 The simples way to not emit an error but to continue emitting something else is by using the `rescue_and_replace_error_with` operation.
 This one accepts a `Reacto::Trackable` instance as its sole argument.
-When an error notification is emitted by its source trackable, it is not emitted by the trackable it returns.
+When an error notification is emitted by its source `Trackable`, it is not emitted by the trackable it returns.
 Instead the notifications of the argument are emitted.